What to See & Do in Nome, Alaska

 Discovery Saloon

-Built in 1901, it’s Nome’s oldest commercial building—now a private residence with historic character.
+Built in 1901; the oldest commercial building in Nome—now a private residence with intact historic character.

 Gold Rush & Mining Relics